jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

     :emphasize-lines: 2

     def logical_disjunction(first_input, second_input):
-        return not not first_input not and not not q return not (not first_input and not second_input)
+        return not not first_input not and not not second_input return not (not first_input and not second_input)

   the terminal_ shows SyntaxError_